 While others worry about saving seconds during tool change time, we look to saving all the minutes during machining time!

-With our newly developed iSMOOTH servo control, we can ramp up/down, during multiple moves, regardless of the number and size of the moves.
-The above velocity graph shows in red the acceleration taking place while making N1,N2 and N3 moves, then decelerating N3,N4 and N5 moves.
-This results in a much smoother velocity during acceleration and deceleration as shown above.
+This velocity graph shows in red the acceleration taking place while making N1,N2 and N3 moves, then decelerating N3,N4 and N5 moves.
+This results in a smoother velocity during acceleration and deceleration as shown above.
 Even during G8 mode with ramping turned off, changes in velocity are automatically ramped up or down to maintain smooth motion regardless of the move length or feed rate.
 It automatically maintains the proper acceleration and deceleration profiles.

-Automatic Acceleration and Deceleration Before InterpolationYou can easily turn on our iRAMP control feature that uses a 511 block look-ahead buffer to determine when it needs to slow down for a direction change.
-The look-ahead will automatically generate at G9 ramp when needed then switch back to G8 mode.
-In the diagram below, the red dots show where the control would automatically generate a ramp.
+This diagram shows red dots where the control would automatically generate a ramp.
 This allows maximum high speed machining to be easily achieved by automatically ramping without slamming to a stop and banging at the start.
-Also relieving the programmer from the normal complication of adding G9 and G8 in the program.
-The iRAMP feature automatically ramps for functions such as a tool change, G28, G0, Fixture Offsets… etc.
+The programmer is relieved from the normal complication of adding G9 and G8 in the program.

-This mode creates a Bi-Cubic Parametric Spline through the original programmed points.
-Using this mode requires less data points (linear moves) to achieve a smooth finish.
+Create a Bi-Cubic Parametric Spline through original programmed points and use less data points (linear moves) to achieve a smooth finish.
 The motion control board interpolates in-between the original programmed points as it cuts the part.
 Requiring less linear moves simplifies the programming while actually providing the best possible finish.

-The diagram above shows typical shape before and after the Smoothing function.
+The diagram below shows typical shape before and after the Smoothing function.